rishabhricky/GoLang_training/README.md

   - func (f *File) Write(b []byte) (n int, err error)
   - If we have anything poinyer to a file, it implements writer interface

+# Method set
+Method set determines what method attach to a TYPE.
+If the receiver is a pointer then we can only use the type pointer